 Here are some instances of bi-erasure and biphobia I have experienced recently:

-Recently, I went on a speed dating event for "lipstick lesbian (femme) and bisexual women, or women who like women".
-I was really pleased that my sexuality had been acknowledged in the event title.
-I went along, unfortunately, didn't find love, but made a few friends.
-One person asked me: "So what was your last relationship like"? and I began saying how my last relationship hadn't worked out because of our differences, and the new friend asked "So she wasn't the one"? and I said, "He wasn't the one for me, no, but after him, I met another guy".
+Recently, I went on a speed dating event for "lipstick lesbian (femme) and bisexual women, or women who like women."
+I was pleased that my sexuality had been acknowledged in the event title.
+I went along, and though no sparks flew, I made a few friends.
+One person asked me: "So what was your last relationship like?" and I began explaining how my previous relationship hadn't worked out because of our differences.
+My new friend asked "So she wasn't the one?" and I said, "He wasn't the one for me, no, but after him, I met another guy."
 Everyone in the group went silent.
 I didn't say anything, just carried on having my drink.
-Later, another new friend asked about my experiences with women.
-I said that I unfortunately had not yet been with a woman.
-She said "Aww, bless you, but you know you're gay" and I said "Actually, bi" and there was another awkward moment.
-This isn't biphobia, and it's fine to assume I'm lesbian or straight, but when I tell you I'm not then it shouldn't really make the conversation awkward.
-It shouldn't be the elephant in the room.

-I gave up on Match.com, because it was too annoying to search for women one day, and men the next.
+This erases our sexuality too.
+Why must I limit myself to one sex when I am attracted to both?
+There should be an option for those of us who are bi.
+At least Tinder gives you the options "Men", "Women" or "Men and Women".
+Much better than Match, which I gave up on because it was too annoying to search for women one day and men the next.
 Straight and gay people don't have to change their settings constantly, so why must I?
-Why can't I be shown people of all genders?
-Even then, we won't necessarily be accepted.
-I'm on "Her", a dating app for queer women.
-I have seen quite a few profiles of lesbian women with the following written: "Lesbians only, no bisexuals or bicurious women".
+Now I'm on "Her", a dating app for queer women.
+I have seen quite a few profiles of lesbian women accompanied by: "Lesbians only, no bisexuals or bicurious women."
 That's hurtful.
-Imagine if bisexual women wrote "Bisexuals only, no lesbians"?
-That would be horrifically discriminatory.
+Imagine if bisexual women wrote "Bisexuals only, no lesbians."
+That would be needlessly discriminatory.
 And so is writing "No bisexuals".

 Please, non-bisexual people, don't erase my sexuality.
 We exist, and we deserve respect and acknowledgment like everyone else.